jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 Firebase Crashlytics is integrated directly into the BFG SDK, and most of the functionality is already set up for you.
 Prior to configuring Firebase Crashlytics, you must first integrate the BFG SDK into your game code.

 Additionally, to use Firebase in your game, you need to register your game with your Firebase project.
-Registering your app is often called "adding" your app to your project.
 See Firebase's documentation for more information:

 - [Register your app with Firebase (Unity)](https://firebase.google.com/docs/unity/setup#register-app) :arrow_upper_right:
 - [Register your app with Firebase (Android)](https://firebase.google.com/docs/android/setup#register-app) :arrow_upper_right: